theoretical-ecology/theoretical-ecology.github.io/content/policies.md

 **Final exam**:

-The final exam will be worth 50 points, consisting of a mixture of high-level conceptual questions and more analytical questions.
+The final exam will be worth 50 points, consisting of a mixture of coding and high-level conceptual questions.

+The final exam will be **Tuesday, May 2 - 4:00 pm**.